wingo/stringrefs/README.md

 Access to individual code units would use `stringview_wtf16`.

-Alternately, a Java compiler might instead choose to use `stringview_wtf16`, eagerly obtaining wtf16 views on when it receives a stringref from the outside world.
+Alternately, a Java compiler might instead choose to use `stringview_wtf16`, eagerly obtaining WTF-16 views when it receives a `stringref` from the outside world.

 ### How do we expect Python to compile to `stringref`?